Joan of Rethel: Life

-Joan was the only daughter of Count Hugh IV of Rethel and his third wife, Isabelle of Grandpré (1245–1292).
-She succeeded her father as Countess of Rethel in 1285.
+Joan was the only daughter of Count Hugh IV of Rethel and his third wife, Isabella of Grandpré (1245–1292).
+She succeeded her father as countess of Rethel in 1285.

-In December 1290, she married Louis I, Count of Nevers (who, in 1314 failed in his bid to become Holy Roman Emperor), son of Robert III, Count of Flanders.
+In December 1290, she married Count Louis I of Nevers (who, in 1314 failed in his bid to become Holy Roman Emperor), son of Count Robert III of Flanders.
 The marriage was described as "notoriously fractious".